 On the 1st and 2nd of November, modern-day Mexicans head off to cemeteries to welcome and honor the spirits.
 This tradition stems from the Nahua cultures especially the Aztec, who believed the dead remained alive in spirit and memory.

-Th Aztecs respected the fact that death is an inevitable phase of life and chose to celebrate rather than mourn the dead.
+The Aztecs respected the fact that death is an inevitable phase of life and chose to celebrate rather than mourn the dead.

 Modern Mexican Day traditions for Día De Los Muertos follow this tradition of their ancestors, and spend the day laughing and dancing and eating to honor the dead rather than mourning and weeping.

-Pork Pozole
+Pork Pozole Rojo

 This traditional version of pozole rojo is a luscious slow-cooked stew made with pork, hominy, Mexican spices, and a blend of mild to moderate chile peppers.
-It is simple to make without a lot of hand-on time, but to develop the full flavors it should be simmered for a couple of hours.
+It is simple to make without a lot of hands-on time, but to develop the full flavors it should be simmered for a couple of hours.
 Make a big batch as it gets better every day!

 Mexican Sangritas and a Guide to a Tequila Flight